Sliick / Articles / Product

 Open the Template Library

 Open the App Launcher and select Sliick Docs.
 The default landing tab is the Template Library.
-The other top-level tabs you will use are Doc Bundles, Doc Batches, and Settings.
+The other top-level tabs you will use are Doc Bundles, Doc Batches, Generations (formerly Jobs), Analytics, and Settings.

 Sliick Docs app and library